The best camping in Juan de Fuca Provincial Park, BC

 2. Sea Change Farm and Nursery

-42km from Juan de Fuca Provincial Park · 2 sites · Tents, RVs
+42km from Juan de Fuca Provincial Park · 2 sites · Tents, RVs, Lodging

-💚💜Enjoy the simple wild private campsites with gravel pads, on the edge of a creek ravine with second growth forest, and the regeneration of the forest around you.
+💚💜Enjoy the simple wild private campsites with gravel pad's and picnic tables, on the edge of a creek ravine with second growth forest, and the regeneration of the younger forest around you.
 A big beautiful pond hosts lots of wildlife and you will hear our ducks and chickens making their happy noises on the wind.
 And for your information—This year we have a quiet long term camper at the end of the road.
 There are large berms full of greenery between each site for privacy.
 Sheringham light house and Shirley Delicious Cafe are within walking or biking distance and The Stoked wood fire pizza is also just down the road beside French beach.
-No shortage of sights to take in here on the west Coast of Vancouver island.
+You have the opportunity to visit DREAM THREADS studio on site and shop for unique and natural clothing and kimonos made by Navit.
+No shortage of sights to take in on the west Coast of Vancouver island.
 For more information look in our descriptions.♥️

 Pets